WHAT IS SCURVY

 scurvy can lead to swollen gums, your teeth may fall out.
 Children may

-anemia, high blood pressure, problems with wound
+experience anemia, high blood pressure, problems with wound

 healing, and failure to thrive, according to the Pediatric Orthopaedic Society